ycj28c/safehtml-publish-plugin/README.md

 ```
 mvn clean compile
 ```
-it will generate "insight-benchmark-report-plugin.hpi" in "\benchmark-report-plugin\target"
+It will generate "insight-benchmark-report-plugin.hpi" in "\benchmark-report-plugin\target"

 # How to install
 + Manage Jenkins -> plugin Manager -> upload the "insight-benchmark-report-plugin.hpi"